 Perhaps interestingly, master’s in telecommunications are not niche academic programs, but vital — and growing — graduate programs of study.
 Instruction is multifaceted, combining technical training in networking systems with business and management practices for career advancement.
 Through these programs, students are exposed to a multidisciplinary curriculum that covers subjects including telecommunications regulations and policies, wireless networking, computer network security, optical communications, and more.

-- Southern Methodist University: Master of Science in Telecommunications and Network Engineering
+- Southern Methodist University: Master of Science in Network Engineering

 - University of Nebraska: Master of Science in Telecommunications Engineering

-Regardless of the naming convention, these programs share common learning outcomes — preparing today’s students for the global information industry of tomorrow.
 Beyond core coursework in areas such as networking, students may also be able to further specialize their degree track with a program specialization.
-Common telecommunication specializations include the following:
+Common telecommunication specializations may include the following:

 - Computer networks